bapaws/bapaws.github.io/one_color/terms.md

 You may use One Color only if you are 13 years or older and are not barred from using One Color under applicable law.

 You are responsible for safeguarding the password that you use to access One Color.
 You are responsible for any activity on your account, whether or not you authorized that activity.
-You should immediately notify Color Capture of any unauthorized use of your account.
+You should immediately notify One Color of any unauthorized use of your account.

 By using One Color, you provide us with text, graphics, images and other information ("your content").
 You retain full ownership to your content.
 One Color does not claim any ownership rights to your content.
 However, you are also solely responsible for your content.
 You indicate that you own or have the necessary rights to all of your content, and that use of your content does not infringe, misappropriate or violate a third party's intellectual property rights, or rights of publicity or privacy, or result in the violation of any applicable law or regulation.